 Visit this narrow promenade for spectacular views of the Marina’s main channel.
 From this vantage point, you can observe airplanes taking off from LAX and flying out over the Pacific.
 The adjacent neighborhood (the “Silver Strand”) offers a walking path that parallels the Grand Canal, a footbridge to the beach, and an inviting oceanfront path.
 Limited metered parking is available along Via Marina at Pacific Avenue.
 L.A.
 County Parking Lot #13 at 4601 Via Marina has additional spaces and a pay-and-display kiosk.

 Find your next catch in the Marina.
 Licensed fishing is permitted at the north and south jetties, as well as Venice Pier, which doesn’t require a license.
 Licenses and bait are easy to buy at West Marine and/or Marina del Rey Sportfishing’s bait dock (located at Fisherman’s Village).

 Walk from Fisherman’s Village on Fiji Way and follow this promenade (also the Marvin Braude Coastal Bike Trail at this point) all the way to the ocean.
 Immediately south is Ballona Creek, then Playa del Rey and Dockweiler Beach.
 Keep an eye out for a great blue heron in the adjacent Ballona Wetlands.
 Take in the sunset and views of sailboats leaving the harbor for Santa Monica Bay.

 Tennis4375 Admiralty Way, Marina del Rey, CA, 90292

 The Ritz-Carlton, Marina del Rey

 Enjoy a game of tennis with incredible views of the marina and boats as your backdrop.
-Court rentals are available for guests and non guests of the hotel.
-Contact the Concierge Desk
+Non-hotel guests are able to use the courts if they are registered for lessons with Elite Raquet Sports.

 Venice Beach Ocean Front Walk